microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationTemplate.md

 $all_templates = Get-EntraApplicationTemplate
 ```

-This command gets all the application template objects
+This command gets all the application template objects.

 ### Example 2: Gets an application template object